 - Spinal muscle weakness

 Getting the right treatment for a thrown out back depends on the right diagnosis.
-At Urgent Care of Texas – locations in Arlington, Keller, and Coppell – our expert team of doctors and medical professionals have experience diagnosing may types of back pain.
+At Physician Partners of America, our expert team of doctors and medical professionals have experience diagnosing may types of back pain.
 If you have thrown out your back due to a sprain or strain, we can prescribe medication and a self-care plan that can help relieve your pain and get you back to living your busy life.
-If a physical exam and imaging tests reveal that a more serious underling issue is causing your back pain, we can refer you to the right specialists.
+If a physical exam and imaging tests reveal that a more serious underlying issue is causing your back pain, we can refer you to the right specialists.